 There is a very well-known example of the challenge of observation, in a video showing two teams of young people passing a couple of balls around.
-If you haven’t seen it you can check out the Awareness Test and try it for yourself.
+You can check out the Awareness Test and try it if you haven’t seen it.

 In the exercise, people are asked to count the number of passes made by the team in white, so that is what the observer will concentrate on.
 In the background, a man dressed as a bear, moon-walks his way across the screen, but most people are oblivious to the fact.
 They are so busy looking for the answer to the question, that they miss this significant event in the short video.

 Exactly the same can happen when people watch and listen to customers.
-They are so concentrated on finding the answer to their question, or worse the substantiation of their own beliefs, that they miss a lot of what is actually going on.Marketers observing customers all too often miss a lot of what is happening because they are concentrated on finding the answer to their question, or worse the substantiation of their own beliefs. #Marketing #Observation Click To Tweet
+They are so concentrated on finding the answer to their question, or worse, the substantiation of their beliefs, that they miss much of what is happening.

 If they were to actually listen objectively, they might hear something new.
 And this might lead them to a significant breakthrough in customer understanding.

 For this reason, it is essential to run a careful briefing session before every observation exercise.
 This way people go into it with their eyes and brains fully open.
-Your Insight team can manage this in most cases, but to summarise what needs to be covered, I have listed below the five rules of observation.
+Your Insight team can manage this in most cases, but to summarise what needs to be covered, I have listed the five observation rules below.